-Exercise program improved health of lung transplant patients and cut cardiovascular riskJune 21st, 2012 in Health /
+Exercise program improved health of lung transplant patients and cut cardiovascular riskJune 21, 2012 in Medicine & Health / Health

 Lung transplant patients who took part in a three-month structured exercise program when they were discharged from hospital improved their health-related quality of life and reduced their risk of cardiovascular problems.